Prevention and avoidance of mold

 Structural and energetic measures to prevent mold

 New buildings and many energetically refurbished houses today mostly have thermal insulation.
 Thermal insulation ensures that the heat is retained in the apartment and that the indoor air does not circulate with the outdoor air.
-Contrary to the widespread belief that this prevented air circulation leads to mold, thermal insulation actually prevents mold infestation in the apartment.
-Since the outer walls are kept warm, no moisture can settle and accordingly no attack surfaces for mold arise.
+Contrary to the popular belief that this prevented air circulation leads to mold, thermal insulation actually prevents mold infestation in the apartment.
+Since the outer walls are kept warm, no moisture can settle and accordingly no areas for mold to attack.
 However, thermal insulation only makes sense with a suitable ventilation concept.
-Without a suitable ventilation system, the reduced circulation between indoor and outdoor air means that more frequent ventilation is required, as the relative humidity increases more sharply than in unrenovated apartments.
+Without a suitable ventilation system, the reduced circulation between indoor and outdoor air means that ventilation must be carried out more often, as the relative humidity increases more sharply than in unrenovated apartments.

 Thermal insulation only has a preventive effect against mold if it is accompanied by a suitable ventilation concept.
 With an intelligent ventilation system, residents no longer have to worry about proper ventilation, as the indoor air is automatically exchanged and the humidity in the living spaces is reduced.
 It is important that the ventilation filters are replaced regularly.